Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Corbin Carroll At The Plate

-- Carroll has 76 hits and an OBP of .389 to go with a slugging percentage of .593.
-All three of those stats rank first among Arizona hitters this season.
+- Carroll has 77 hits and an OBP of .389 to go with a slugging percentage of .600.
+All three of those stats are best among Arizona hitters this season.

-- He ranks seventh in batting average, 10th in on base percentage, and second in slugging among the qualifying hitters in MLB.
+- Among the qualifying hitters in MLB play, he ranks seventh in batting average, 10th in on-base percentage, and second in slugging.

+- Carroll enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .227 with two homers.

-- In 20.9% of his games this season, he has homered, and 5.3% of his trips to the plate.
+- Looking at the 68 games he has played this season, he's hit a long ball in 15 of them (22.1%), and in 5.6% of his trips to the dish.

-- Carroll has an RBI in 25 of 67 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in one contest.
+- Carroll has driven home a run in 26 games this season (38.2%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.